The special Brauer group and twisted Picard varieties: Moduli spaces of twisted sheaves

 \subsection{Moduli on surfaces}

-{Let us now turn to sheaves on K3 surfaces.
+{Let us now turn to sheaves on projective K3 surfaces over an algebraically closed field.
 Again, the discussion should be compared to the work of Lieblich e.g.\ in \cite[Sec.\ 5.1]{LiebPhD}.
 In particular, he already introduced twisted Picard schemes for fibred surfaces.
 Note that in our setting, the curves are not necessarily the fibres of a morphism but elements in a linear system.}

-According to Definition--Proposition \ref{defprop:Chern}, the twisted Chern character $\ch_\alpha(E)$ is well defined, i.e.\ $\ch_\ka(E)=\ch_{\ka'}(E\otimes F)$ for $\ka'=\ka\otimes\kend(F)$ with $\det(F)\cong\ko_S$.
-Furthermore, the equivalence $\Coh(S,\ka)\cong\Coh(S,\ka')$ preserves stability with respect to a polarisation $\ko(1)$ which we will suppress in the notation.\footnote{Note that in general only $\mu$-stability is preserved under this equivalences.
-However, on surfaces and under the assumption that $F$ has trivial determinant, also Gieseker stability is preserved.} In the case of K3 surfaces, it is more convenient to work with the (twisted) Mukai vector $v_\alpha(E)=v(E)\cdot\td(S)^{1/2}$, which is also well defined.
+According to Definition--Proposition \ref{defprop:Chern}, the twisted Chern character $\ch_\alpha(E)$ is independent of the choice of the Azumaya algebra, i.e.\ $\ch_\ka(E)=\ch_{\ka'}(E\otimes F)$ for $\ka'=\ka\otimes\kend(F)$ with $\det(F)\cong\ko_S$.
+Furthermore, the equivalence $\Coh(S,\ka)\cong\Coh(S,\ka')$ preserves stability with respect to a polarisation $\ko(1)$ which we will suppress in the notation.\footnote{Note that in general only $\mu$-stability is preserved under this equivalence.
+However, on surfaces and under the assumption that $F$ has trivial determinant, also Gieseker stability is preserved.} In the case of K3 surfaces, it is more convenient to work with the (twisted) Mukai vector $v_\alpha(E)=\ch(E)\cdot\td(S)^{1/2}$, which is also well defined.

 Hence, by \cite{HS,Simpson,Yosh} the moduli space $M_\alpha(v)$ of semi-stable $\alpha$-twisted sheaves with twisted Mukai vector $v_\alpha(E)=v$ is well defined as long as $\alpha\in\SBr(S)$ is fixed as a class in the special Brauer group.